mahito-sugiyama/information-decomposition/README.md

   size 11: 1
   size 13: 1
 > Writing all significant combinations to "output" ... end
-> Top-10 combinations (KL & Bonferroni-corrected p-value):
+> Top-10 combinations (with KL & Bonferroni-corrected p-value):
   351 477 766 820, 0.640463, 0
   275 305 368 471, 0.640463, 0
   72 234 343 427 528 897, 0.640463, 0